PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 ```
 {: .bash}

 If it does not exist already, download the following Github repo.
-Then `cd` into it, assign its location to a handy variable, finally `cd demos`:
+Then `cd` into it, and assign its path to a handy variable, *e.g.* `SC19`:

 ```
 $ git clone https://github.com/PawseySC/sc19-containers
 $ cd sc19-containers
 $ export SC19=$(pwd)
-$ cd demos
 ```
 {: .bash}

+> ## Note on this tutorial: local copies of container images
+>
+> In the interest of time, in the software setup for this tutorial we might have pre-cached some of the required container images.
+{: .callout}

 ### Access to host directories